carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 - With all of this data, many organizations want to make their processes data-driven
   - In order to reduce costs and be more competitive

-- One great example could be the **adversiment market**
+- One great example could be the **advertisement market**

-- Predict **whether an ad will be clicked or not**, can reduce costs and increase profits
+- Predict **whether an ad will be clicked or not** could reduce costs and increase profits

-- However, processing a large volume of events in **real time** is a challenge
+- However, processing a large volume of events in **real-time** is a challenge